rosschapman/internetross/blog.md

 ### Maybe Eithers
 #### Tags: functional programming, either, promises
-##### 11/19/2019
+##### 12/10/2019

-A recent issue of JS Weekly reposted a new piece by Eric Elliot that digs into options for handling `null` and `undefined`  in JavaScript.
+A recent issue of JS Weekly reposted a [new piece](https://medium.com/javascript-scene/handling-null-and-undefined-in-javascript-1500c65d51ae) by Eric Elliot that digs into options for handling `null` and `undefined`  in JavaScript.
 I read it.
 It lit up my memory.

 One of the first Lambda Cast episodes I listened to was #6: *Null and Friends*.
 At this point in time I'm near the start of my FP explorations, sometime mid- last year I think.
 It's probably around the time I was finishing Kyle Simpson's *Functional JavaScript Light*.
-I was fairly shocked to learn that there were languages designed to keep null out of your programs.
+I was fairly shocked to hear the bros discuss functional languages that are *designed* to keep null out of your programs.
 I could feel myself starting to consider the FP language hype, especially the hype around eliminating uncertainty.

 Elliot characterizes `null` and `undefined` as "optional values".
 (I'd also throw empty strings into the bunch when they are used to stand in for an unselected value, ie nothing, empty, absence.
 Gosh even `0`.)
 All of these are problematic in JavaScript when they represent data that will be passed around in your system because somewhere, some code is going to expect a *real* value with an assigned `String`, `Number`, `Object`, `Function`, `Boolean`, etc...
 Basically the language lets us get away with answering *I don't know*.

 > FUNCTION A: Alright here's some data, can I have that back nice and neat please before I send it to the customer.
 > FUNCTION B (inside A): Yeah sure...wait...ermm...I don't think so actually...yeah I don't know.
 > FUNCTION A: Ok great I'll just show nothing to the user forever or maybe crash the system.
 > FUNCTION B (inside A):

 Elliot brings up the case of uninitialized data right away in a list of common sources of null: